C4AI/blab-controller/INSTALL.md

   repositories, [this short script](https://gist.github.com/viniciusbm/f603d2d8165b08321be0728e5e51e8d8) can be used to compile and install it from source.

-- Install `python3-venv` or the equivalent package for the Linux distribution you are using.
-It may correspond to a different Python version.
+- Install `python3-venv`, `python3-pip` and `python3-dev`, or the equivalent packages for your Linux distribution.
+  It is possible that `python3-venv` corresponds to a different Python version.

 - Install `redis-server`, which will be used to handle the WebSocket connections.